Health Benefits

 We might think that Acorn squash and Lime are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Acorn squash and Lime Facts such as their taste, shape, color, and size are also distinct.
 The difference between Acorn squash and Lime is explained here.

 The amount of calories in 100 gm of fresh Acorn squash and Lime with peel is 40.00 kcal and Not Available and the amount of calories without peel is Not Available and 30.00 kcal respectively.
-Thus, Acorn squash and Lime belong to Low Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
+Thus, Acorn squash and Lime belong to and category.These fruits might or might not differ with respect to their scientific classification.
 The order of Acorn squash and Lime is Cucurbitales and Sapindales respectively.
 Acorn squash belongs to Cucurbitaceae family and Lime belongs to Rutaceae family.
 Acorn squash belongs to Cucurbita genus of Pepo species and Lime belongs to Citrus genus of C. aurantifolia species.
 Beings plants, both fruits belong to Plantae Kingdom.